An Upscale Escorted Group Tour for Women

-After working up an appetite walking the city sights, this evening we will embark on a culinary expedition sampling Madrid’s famous tapas.
+Next, we will embark on a culinary expedition sampling Madrid’s famous tapas.
 We’ll start at the Mercado de San Miguel, a beautiful Beaux-Arts, iron and glass building with dozens of vendors offering high quality food.
-You will have a chance to sample traditional small plates like tortilla (omelet), chorizo sausage, salted cod, seafood salad and more.
+You will have a chance to sample traditional small plates like tortilla (omelet), chorizo, paella, salted cod, seafood salad and more.
 This is a great introduction to the local cuisine and the first of many adventures in Spanish food and wine we will enjoy together.
 (Dinner Included)

-Our tour will begin at the Plaza Mayor, a huge square in the center of Madrid and a popular meeting point for local Madrileños.
+The second day of this Spain tour takes us to the Plaza Mayor, a huge square in the center of Madrid and a popular meeting point for local Madrileños.
 Other sites we will visit include Puerta del Sol, a 15th century gate that formed part of the original walled city.
 The square is home to the city’s famous new year’s celebration, whose famous clock tower rings in the new year and marks the tradition of eating twelve grapes at the bell’s strike of midnight.

-Day 3: Day Trip to Segovia, Tour of a Castle, Roman Aqueduct, Overnight in Madrid
+Day 3: May 29 – Day Trip to Segovia, Tour of the Castle & Roman Aqueduct, Overnight in Madrid

 Today our Spain tour takes us to Segovia.
 We will travel to Segovia, one of Spain’s most historic cities.
 Segovia’s many well-preserved sites stand testament to its many eras and civilizations, from ancient Romans to the Moors, Christians and Jews who lived together peacefully in the Middle Ages.